 On June 26, 2014 Abacus signed an agreement (the "Agreement") for an advance facility of \$3,000,000 to be drawn from the then remaining Escrowed Funds.
-Under the terms of the agreement, the loan bears interest of 8% per annum and is collateralized by \$3,360,000 of the Escrowed Funds.
+Under the terms of the Agreement, the loan bears interest of 8% per annum and is collateralized by \$3,360,000 of the Escrowed Funds.
 Should the Company be unable to repay the advance prior to December 31, 2015, the advance will be satisfied by the Escrowed Funds.
-As a condition of the agreement, Abacus will continue to contribute its 20% share of the 2015 programs and budget towards development of the Ajax Project from the Escrowed Funds.
-Pursuant to the terms of the Joint Venture Agreement, once the restricted funds are exhausted, Abacus may elect to contribute its proportionate shares of the operational expenditures or, without any dilution to its 20% ownership of KGHM Ajax, request that KGHM provide the funding as a loan, to be recovered from Abacus' share of revenue upon commencement of production at Ajax.
-As the available restricted funds have been exhausted, the Company has requested that KGHM provide the ongoing funding as a loan, to be recovered from Abacus' share of revenue upon commencement of revenue upon commencement of production at Ajax.
-The terms of a formal agreement are currently being finalized.
+As a condition of the Agreement, Abacus will continue to contribute its 20% share of the 2015 programs and budget towards development of the Ajax Project from the Escrowed Funds.
+Pursuant to the terms of the Joint Venture Agreement, once the restricted funds were exhausted, Abacus could elect to contribute its proportionate share of the operational expenditures or, without any dilution to its 20% ownership of KGHM Ajax, request that KGHM provide the funding as a loan, to be recovered from Abacus' share of revenue upon commencement of production at Ajax.
+The restricted funds having been exhausted, the Company elected during the second quarter of fiscal 2015 that KGHM provide the funding as a loan.
+As such, at June 30, 2015, \$3,551,000 has been provided by KGHM as a loan, to be recovered from Abacus' share of revenue upon commencement of production at Ajax.